Luigipwnz/discover-iot-sample-1478857605112/README.md

 # discover-iot-sample

 Just adding this to see the change.
+Testing if github on mac works.

 Sample application for connecting a smartphone to IBM IBM Watson IoT Platform.